bigcommerce/dev-docs/docs/stencil-docs/installing-stencil-cli/live-previewing-a-theme.md

 > #### Note
 > The store's URL should be a vanity URL.

 This configuration file is created by running `stencil init` and entering the information listed above.
-Before doing so, be sure to [obtain store API credentials](#obtaining-store-api-credentials).
+Before doing so, be sure to [create a Stencil-scoped store-level API account](#creating-store-level-api-accounts-for-stencil).

 To initialize a new `.stencil` or `config.stencil.json` configuration file (if using Stencil V3.1 release or later) and start live preview, run the following commands in a terminal: